robzach/capitalism-works-for-me/readme.md

 ## 4/6/18 1 p.m.–: communication debugging, documentation

-I suspect communication trouble over the current CAT5 wire that's set up.
+I suspect communication trouble over the current ethernet cable that's set up.

 When running `f7f19e3` (initial commit) of `capPodiumV3_rz_debug_edit.ino` (on the podium) and `capSignV16_rz_debug_edit.ino` (on the TRUE side of the sign), I was trying to debug the wired communication over the RS485 lines.